not-na/cardgame/docs/protospec/packets/packet_party_kick.rst

-``cg:lobby.kick`` - Kicking a user out of a lobby
+``cg:party.kick`` - Kicking a user out of a party
 =====================================================

-.. cg:packet:: cg:lobby.invite
+.. cg:packet:: cg:party.invite

-This packet is used to kick another client out of a :term:`lobby`.
+This packet is used to kick another client out of a :term:`party`.

 +-----------------------+--------------------------------------------+
 |Internal Name          |:cg:packet:`cg:lobby.kick`                  |